 Warning signs of hypothermia include uncontrollable shivering, memory loss, disorientation, slurred speech and drowsiness.
 Immediate medical attention should be given to victims suspected of suffering from hypothermia.
 If no help is available, the victim should be warmed slowly with warm liquids along with dry clothing and blankets.

-The national weather service will issue wind chill advisories and warnings when a deadly combination of wind and cold air threaten.
-To learn more about wind chill, visit the national weather service internet site using lower case letters:
+The National Weather Service will issue wind chill advisories and warnings when a deadly combination of wind and cold air threaten.
+A Wind Chill Warning will be issued for the following wind chill temperatures:

 When cold weather threatens, follow these tips for survival: